How Federal Income Tax Is Calculated

 Itemizing vs. Standard Deduction

-You can choose to itemize deductions instead — listing specific qualifying expenses like mortgage interest, state and local taxes (SALT, capped at $10,000), and charitable contributions.
-You should itemize only if your total itemized deductions exceed the standard deduction amount.
-In 2026, the majority of Americans (about 90%) take the standard deduction because it is simpler and for most people it is larger than their itemized total.
+You can choose to itemize — listing specific qualifying expenses like mortgage interest, state and local taxes (SALT, capped at $10,000), and charitable contributions.
+But you should only itemize if your total itemized deductions exceed the standard deduction.
+In 2026, roughly 90% of Americans take the standard deduction.
+For most people, it's simply larger than what they'd get by itemizing, and it's dramatically simpler.

 Qualified Business Income (QBI) Deduction